Health equity, equality, diversity and inclusion

 • Staff networks, freedom to speak up guardians and wellbeing champions

-LGBTQ+ is a newly formed network with an aim of raising awareness and the profile of LGBTQ+ issues and colleagues in the workplace and to ensure that there are visible role models at different levels of the organisation.
-They provide peer to peer support and are a critical friend, informing our EDI activities and actions to ensure we are providing a more inclusive working environment for staff.
+LGBTQ+ is a staff network with an aim of raising awareness and the profile of LGBTQ+ issues and colleagues in the workplace and to ensure that there are visible role models at different levels of the organisation.
+The network provides a safe space for peer-to-peer support and is a critical friend for the ICB, informing our EDI activities and actions to ensure we are providing a more inclusive working environment for staff.

 Activities and events the network have supported during 2023-2024 include: